-You know about the dryer lint screen, but did you know your washing machine has a lint trap, too?
-If your clothes have a furry coat of lint coming out of the wash, the lint filter is probably clogged.
-It’s time to remedy this problem by learning more about washer lint collectors.
+You know about the dryer lint screen, but did you know your washing machine has a lint trap too?
+And you’re supposed to clean it to prevent buildup.
+If your clothes have a furry coat of lint when coming out of the wash, the washer lint trap is probably clogged already.
+Let’s talk about locating and cleaning the lint trap in a washing machine.

-Some washers have cleanable filters while others have mesh lint traps.
-Regardless of the style, the purpose of a washing machine lint collector is the same: keep lint off your clothes.
+Some washers have cleanable filters, while others have mesh lint traps.
+Regardless of the style, the purpose of a washing machine lint trap is the same: Keep lint off your clothes, and ensure good water drainage.
 Of course, this only happens if you keep the filter clean.

 - Inside the center agitator: If you have a top-loading washer, inspect the center agitator.
 The cover may be removable, revealing a lint trap inside.

 - At the end of the drainage hose: A small mesh screen may be fitted onto the end of the hose that drains water out of the machine.